Oyuki-kintaro/projects-and-challenges/README.md

 2. usage example:  ./translate addresses1 addresses1.output

-The reference computing system for this challenge has the following properties: 1K physical memory, 4K virtual memory, and 128 bytes per page and frame.
+The reference computing system for this challenge has the following properties: **1K physical memory, 4K virtual memory, and 128 bytes per page and frame**.

 Here is a program that takes in only two parameters, an infile, which is a file containing logical memory accesses, and the outfile, which output is written to.